chrisryan91/CheesyStore_PP5/README.md

 #### Update

 - Administrators, once logged in, will see a small "edit" button beneath each product listing on the "Products" page and the "Product Detail" page.
 Clicking this button directs them to a page where they can modify the product details.
-Similarly, a comment can be edited by bringing up a seperate HTML page for editing a comment.
+Similarly, a comment can be edited by bringing up a separate HTML page for editing a comment.

 #### Delete